dotnet/docfx/Documentation/spec/metadata_dotnet_spec.md

 7. Reference
 ------------

-The reference contains following member: name, fullName, summary, isExternal, href, and more.
+The reference contains the following members: name, fullName, summary, isExternal, href, and more.

 The *UID* in reference can be a *Spec Id*, then it contains one more member: spec.
-The *spec* in reference is very like a list of lightweight references, it describes how to compose the gerenic type in some special language.
+The *spec* in reference is very like a list of lightweight references, it describes how to compose the generic type in some special language.

 > Example 7 *spec* for references